How Sexual Healing Can Lead to Wholeness

 - My worth is not found in my sexual behaviors

 - I am intimate with myself, and I am powerful

 - I call back my erotic energy

 - I can heal my body and my sexual-self

 Here at rē•spin, one of our pillars is Eternal.
 In light of this, consider the sexual legacy you want to live by and leave behind.
-Begin to do so by considering how your sexuality is a beautiful and sacred gift.
-Then, expand on ways that you can live this part of your life purposefully.
+Begin by considering how your sexuality is a beautiful and sacred gift.
+Then, expand on ways to live this part of your life purposefully.
 Finally, begin crafting the story of sex that you would like to share with others.
 And when you’re ready, start living it.